 Details of risks and expected main impacts

 Pharmaceutical manufacturing requires facilities (hard assets) and procedures and people (soft assets) that are compatible with good manufacturing practice (GMP).
 Should a GMP inspection by a national authority or an internal audit find a serious GMP issue, the regulatory authority may issue instructions for production or shipments to be suspended.
-In addition, if for any reason there are any concerns about the safety or quality of the product with regard to raw materials or manufacturing processes used to make the product, these may give rise to a suspension of shipments or product recall.
+In addition, if for any reason there are any concerns about the safety or quality of a product with regard to raw materials or manufacturing processes used to make the product, these may give rise to a suspension of shipments or product recall.

 Key mitigation measures

-Risks Related to Stable Production and Supply
+Risks Related to Production and Stable Supply

 Details of risks and expected main impacts